RaulDiodiu/rap-handson-travel-docs/part5/README.md

 When pressing the Go button, you should already see the existing travels from your database.

-Navigation to object pages is not yet working but **you already got your very first Fiori app running :)**
+Now you already got your **very first Fiori app running :)** and can play around with it.

 ## Next step
 [^ Top of page](#)